Château-Landon

 Château-Landon ([ʃɑto lɑ̃dɔ̃]) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.
-The commune contains within it the Souppes-sur-Loing quarry, where the bright white travertine stones for construction of the Sacré-Cœur, Paris, were sourced.
+The commune contains the Souppes-sur-Loing quarry, where the bright white travertine stones for the construction of the Sacré-Cœur, Paris, were sourced.
 Formerly the seat of the canton of Château-Landon, it has been part of the canton of Nemours since 2015.

-Demographics
+Population

-The inhabitants are called Chatellandonnais or Castellandonnais.
+The inhabitants are called Chatellandonnais or Castellandonnais in French.